openxla/stablehlo/docs/spec.md

 ![](images/spec/reduce_scatter.svg)

-Within each process group in the StableHLO grid, performs reduction, using `computations`, over the values of the `operand` tensor from each process, splits the reduction result along `scatter_dimension` into parts, and scatters the split parts between the processes to produce the `result`.
+Within each process group in the StableHLO process grid, performs reduction, using `computations`, over the values of the `operand` tensor from each process, splits the reduction result along `scatter_dimension` into parts, and scatters the split parts between the processes to produce the `result`.

-The operation splits the StableHLO grid into `process_groups` as follows:
+The operation splits the StableHLO process grid into `process_groups` as
+follows:

   * `channel_id <= 0` and `use_global_device_ids = false`,
     `cross_replica(replica_groups)`.